Warblefly/MultimediaTools-mingw-w64/README.md

 A pair of installer files, that must be downloaded together and run as Administrator (WARNING: that's a security no-no, but this is my system and you're welcome to modify it): <a href="https://raw.githubusercontent.com/Warblefly/MultimediaTools-mingw-w64/master/install-zipfile.cmd">install-zipfile.cmd</a> and <a href="https://raw.githubusercontent.com/Warblefly/MultimediaTools-mingw-w64/master/install-zipfile.ps1">install-zipfile.ps1</a> assist the process.

-These file MUST be installed to C:\Program Files\ffmpeg\bin
+These files MUST be installed to C:\Program Files\ffmpeg\bin

 I am slowly writing a proper installation script.